davidetorre92/AquaNet/README.md

 ## Dataset content

 Each graph in the dataset represents a food web, detailing the feeding interactions between different compartments within an ecological system.
 These interactions are representated as a *directed edge* between two nodes.
-In particular the interaction A->B corresponds to a flow of biomass from A to B (e.g. A is eaten by B).
+In particular the interaction A->B corresponds to a flow of biomass from A to B (e.g. A is eaten by B) [1].
-The graphs are structured using .graphml format, making them compatible with graph analysis tools such as the Python library igraph.
-Below is an explanation of the attributes found at the graph, node, and edge levels.
+The graphs are structured using .graphml format.
+For the entire analysis, we used Python's igraph library.

 ### Graph Level Attributes:
 - **name**: This attribute represents the name of the food web, which typically includes the geographical location and the year of the study when available (e.g., "Yucatan (1987)").
 It provides context and identification for the ecological network being represented.